tezos/tezos-mirror/docs/introduction/howtoget.rst

 to remove the dependencies installed automatically and not needed anymore.
 Beware to not uninstall too much though.

+Identified situations where it will be more tricky are

+* When the OCaml compiler version requirement changes.
+In this case, be explicit about the "upgrade" and do ``opam upgrade --unlock-base ocaml.$new_version tezos``.

+* When there are Rust dependencies involved.
+The way to go is still unclear.

 Set up the development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~